7RU7H/Archive/Foothold/Shells.md

 ## Socat
 Socat is a command-line utility that establishes two bidirectional byte streams and transfers data between them.
 For penetration testing, it is similar to Netcat but has additional useful features.
+See the [[Socat-Cheatsheet]]

 [socat](https://linux.die.net/man/1/socat)